Fabio-html/Website_Fabio_Gampl/src/blog/The Secret For Creating Consistently Without Forcing It.md

 Psychological survival starts when we feel our self-worth, social mask, or belonging is in danger.

-It’s the panic when we’re rejected.
+It’s the panic when your idea gets ignored

-The shutdown when we feel unseen.
+It’s the shutdown after posting your art online and getting silence.

-The overthinking after a social slip-up.
+The overthinking after you tried something new.

 In these moments, we’re not trying to stay alive, we’re trying to stay someone.